publiccodenet/process-code-software-procurement/phases/implementation-phase.md

 ## Read on

-> If you are building software in-house, hired a vendor to build custom software or hired a vendor to customize existing open source software, read step [10: Agile Development & Deployment](phases/10-agile-development-integration.md) aand then [step 11: Integration](/11-integration.md).
+> If you are building software in-house, hired a vendor to build custom software or hired a vendor to customize existing open source software, read step [10: Agile Development & Deployment](/10-agile-development-integration.md) and then [step 11: Integration](/11-integration.md).

 ![Diagram showing who should read step 10](/../images/implementation-2.svg)